Will-ALVIDI/cppStartingKit/README.md

 (To do)

-# Customize your Theme
+# Customize your color scheme

-If you use a default theme or something downloaded from the Internet you will surely need to tweak your theme configuration file(`*.tmTheme`) to make it fully functional with **C++ Starting Kit**.
+If you use a default color scheme or something downloaded from the Internet and you want to use the **C++ Starting Kit** you will have to manage your scopes inside his configuration file.

 A recommended alternative is to try the [Oasis Theme](https://github.com/kodLite/Oasis-Theme) especially build for.

-Otherwise check the next part, it's a set of useful tips which will help to customize your Sublime Text environment.
+Otherwise check the next part, it's a set of useful tips which will help to customize your Sublime Text environment for **C++ Starting Kit**.

-## Change your theme
+## Change your color scheme

 * Go to `Preferences > Color Scheme` menu.

-## Locate your theme configuration file
+## Locate your color scheme configuration file

-* Default themes are located inside `Sublime Text/Packages/Color Scheme - Default.sublime-package`. (see [How to edit a *.sublime package](https://github.com/kodLite/cppStartingKit#how-to-edit-a-sublime-package))
+* Default color schemes are located inside the package `Sublime Text/Packages/Color Scheme - Default.sublime-package`. (see [How to edit a *.sublime package](https://github.com/kodLite/cppStartingKit#how-to-edit-a-sublime-package))
-* User themes are located in `Sublime Text/Data/Packages/User/*.tmTheme`.
+* User color schemes are located in `Sublime Text/Data/Packages/User/*.tmTheme`.

-If you want to tweak a default theme I recommend you to copy it and rename it in your `Sublime Text/Data/Packages/User` folder.
+If you want to tweak a default color schheme I recommend you to copy it and rename it in your `Sublime Text/Data/Packages/User` folder.

-## Retrieve a scope name
+## Find a scope name

 * Put your cursor under the scope you want to know the name.
 * Type `Ctrl + Alt + Shift + P`.
+* The name will appear at the bottom of your Sublime Text interface.

-## Search a scope in your theme configuration file
+## Search a scope in your color scheme configuration file

 * Make a search by typing `Ctrl + F`.
 * Type what you want to find and don't forget to look everywhere in the document by pressing `Find` and `Find Prev`.

-## Add a missing scope in your theme configuration file
+## Add a missing scope in your color scheme configuration file

-If you are sure that the scope doesn't exist in your `*.tmTheme`, add the following lines and fill the fields correctly :
+If you are sure that the scope doesn't exist in your `*.tmTheme`, which contin your color scheme, add the following lines and fill the fields between the tags(<tag>Your specification</tag>) correctly :

 		<dict>
 			<key>name</key>